 We strongly advise you and your family members to speak with your primary health care providers about whether and when to be vaccinated against COVID-19.
 Just like everything else with Fanconi anemia, the risks and benefits for any medical decision should be weighed on a case-by-case basis and discussed with the patient’s treating physician.

-Currently, having a rare disease like Fanconi anemia does not mean you necessarily meet the criteria for early vaccination.
 Review the CDC website to learn more about considerations for people with underlying medical conditions.
 As with the frontline health care workers and nursing home residents, it is likely that individuals with underlying medical conditions, including those with compromised immune systems, respiratory and heart conditions, cancer survivors, and people 65 years and older, will be prioritized to receive the vaccine.

 While the CDC makes recommendations for those who should be offered the COVID-19 vaccines first, each state has its own plan for deciding who will be vaccinated first and how they can receive the vaccines.
 Contact your local health department for more information on COVID-19 vaccination rollout plans in your area.